 The oil maintains a constant viscosity at high temperatures making it a suitable lubricant, hydraulic fluid and brake fluid for machinery and moving parts operating under various temperature and pressure conditions.
 It has reportedly been successfully engine-tested as a Biodiesel.

-Castor oil also has plasticizing properties, which promotes plasticity, flexibility and reduces brittleness in materials.
-This has led to it being used in plastics to make them more malleable or mouldable and in resins to make surface coatings, which can range from paint to varnish to nail polish.
+The oil also has plasticizing properties, which promotes plasticity, flexibility and reduces brittleness in materials.
+This has led to it being used in plastics to make them more malleable or mouldable and in resins to make surface coatings, which can range from paint or varnish to nail polish.
 In the cosmetic industry, it is used in face- or peeling-masks, shaving cream, bath oils, hair-grooming products, lipstick and nail polish removers.
 In the confectionery industry, it is used as an anti-sticking coating and release agent in hard candy, and in pharmaceuticals as a protective coating in pills.

 Soap with castor oil has increased lathering power, is highly soluble in cold water, and owing to its exceptional clarity, is used in making transparent soaps.

 In India, Castor oil is prescribed for nervous disorders and it is well known for its strong laxative and purgative action, particularly in the treatment of food poisoning as well as in excavating the bowel before X-ray examination.

 New plants are usually started from seed, which germinate readily.
 Performance is best on friable, free-draining loam and sand soils of a moderately acid to alkaline nature, generally with a pH of 5 to 8 and on sites with full to partial sun exposure.

 The seed contain ricin, a poison that is extremely toxic to humans and livestock.

 Castorbean trees bear seed profusely and these are scattered when the seed capsule bursts open.
 It is recorded as an invasive species in more than one country and is assessed as a high weed risk species for Hawaii and South Florida, respectively by the Hawaii Pacific Weed Risk Assessment project (HPWRA) and the IFAS Assessment of Non-Native Plants in Florida's Natural Areas.

 Pollen produced by the male flowers is known to cause hay fever in some people.